 Change wording and emphasize emotions.
 All this can make the brand more customer-centric.

-While visual identity is very important, a great rebranding campaign extends to the products and the services.
-A successful rebrand must reimagine everything there is to improve about the company.
+While visual identity is essential, an excellent rebranding campaign extends to the products and the services.
+A successful rebrand must reimagine everything there is to improve the company.

 Product Manager - Dan Wolfe